MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaEntitlementManagementAccessPackage.md

 ---
-external help file: Microsoft.Graph.Beta.Identity.Governance-help.xml Module Name: Microsoft.Graph.Beta.Identity.Governance online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.identity.governance/get-mgbetaentitlementmanagementaccesspackage
+external help file:
+Module Name: Microsoft.Graph.Beta.Identity.Governance
+online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.identity.governance/get-mgbetaentitlementmanagementaccesspackage
 schema: 2.0.0
-ms.prod: governance
-ms.prod: governance
 ---

 # Get-MgBetaEntitlementManagementAccessPackage

 ## SYNOPSIS
-Retrieve the properties and relationships of an accessPackage object.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgEntitlementManagementAccessPackage](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgEntitlementManagementAccessPackage?view=graph-powershell-1.0)
+Retrieve an access package with a list of accessPackageResourceRoleScope objects.
+These objects represent the resource roles that an access package assigns to each subject.
+Each object links to an accessPackageResourceRole and an accessPackageResourceScope.

 ## SYNTAX